I Met a Girl Once. She Said She Loved Mountains

 If only the smoothness of my invitation matched the grace of her reply.

+We had different paths and that was probably the way it would stay.
 She loved the meeting and sunset but needed to be solo - for now.

 It was funny and sweet.
 She was still just a girl, after all.